Need to talk to our team?

 Find a Showhome near you.

 There is a common misconception that you need a 20% deposit to get approved for a home loan.
-However, some clever Kiwi’s are leaving the rental rat race years early and owning their own home with a 10% deposit – and sometimes even less, using options like the First Home Loans scheme available through select banks (and underwritten by Kainga Ora).
+However, some clever Kiwi’s are leaving the rental rat race years earlier and owning their own home with a 10% deposit, sometimes even less, using options like the First Home Loans scheme available through select banks (and underwritten by Kainga Ora).
 You only need a 5% deposit, and may mean you aren’t subject to a LEM while you repay your loan.